Well-posedness and propagation of chaos for McKean-Vlasov equations with jumps and locally Lipschitz coefficients: Propagation of chaos

 \begin{lem} For every $N\in\n^*$, let $(X^{N,i})_{1\leq i \leq N}$ be the solution of~\eqref{xnmckeangeneral}.
 For any $t\geq 0,$ \begin{itemize} \item[(i)] $\underset{N\in\n^*}{\sup}\underset{0\leq s\leq t}{\sup}\esp{e^{a|X^{N,1}_s|}}<\infty$ and $\underset{0\leq s\leq t}{\sup}\esp{e^{a|\bar X^{1}_s|}}<\infty,$ \item[(ii)] $\underset{N\in\n^*}{\sup}\esp{\underset{0\leq s\leq t}{\sup}|X^{N,1}_s|}<\infty$ and $\esp{\underset{0\leq s\leq t}{\sup}|\bar X^{1}_s|}<\infty.$ \end{itemize} \end{lem}

 \begin{proof}[Sketch of proof of Lemma~\ref{apriorixnmckeangeneral}] We only give the main steps of the proof of the first part of the point~$(i)$ since the main part of the proof relies on the same computations as in the proof of Lemma~\ref{apriorimckeangeneral}.
 The only new property of the lemma is the fact that the bounds has to be uniform in~$N$.
 This property is easy to prove for the point~$(ii)$ of the lemma in this model because of the normalization in~$N^{-1}$ of the jump term~$\Theta$ of~\eqref{xnmckeangeneral}.
-For the point~$(i),$ as in the proof of Lemma~\ref{apriorimckeangeneral}, we apply Ito's formula to both functions $x\mapsto e^{ax}$ and $x\mapsto e^{-ax},$ and then, one has to note that, by exchangeability,